czarpino/czarpino.github.io/_posts/2015-5-17-http-status-codes.md

 ## Informational 1xx

-Not the actual response, rather some intermediate meta-info relevant to the actual response.
-Informational responses are provisional and serves only to relay possibly useful information in handling the regular response.
+An intermediate response containing meta-info relevant to the actual response.
+Informational responses are provisional and serves only to relay possibly useful information in handling the actual response.
 Examples:

 1. `100 Continue`
 2. `101 Switching Protocols`